Leddie

 -- A simple 6-sided die with LEDs.

 Leddie is a 6-sided die with nine RGB LEDs on each side.
-This first prototype is powered by an Atmega8 and an accelerometer, and can off the wall for about two hours thanks to the built-in 400 mA li-polymer battery.
+This first prototype is powered by an Atmega8 and an accelerometer, and can run off the wall for about two hours thanks to the built-in 400 mA li-polymer battery.

 A little bit of history

-I technically started this project about 3 years ago, but didn't work on it for long spans of time.
-I started out with an Atmega8 knowing it would be underpowered for what I want to do, yet went ahead with it because I need I would a) be able to get a demo running very quickly on it, and b) because I knew I could achieve my ultra-low power standby modes (Leddie does not have a power switch, the CPU is always connected to the cell.)
-Mid-project I decided that, ultimately, I'd want a WiFi-connected chip in there so that I can sync multiple dies across the Internet to aid, for example, in remote DnD campaigns.
+Mid-project, I decided that, ultimately, I'd want a WiFi-connected chip in there so that I can sync multiple dies across the Internet to aid, for example, in remote DnD campaigns.
 That, in combination with the usual curse of getting interested in new projects before finishing the old ones, made me put the project on hold.
-When I rediscovered the project many months later, I looked at the state I had left it in -- all board layouts completed, pretty much unreviewed, and with the Atmega8 -- and decided to just go for it and order everything in the current state.
-The idea was that there would probably be some things that need changing, so I could use this Rev 1 to learn and iron out the basics, and then fix all of those along with the CPU upgrade in a Rev 2.
+When I rediscovered the project many months later, I looked at the state I had left it in -- all board layouts completed, pretty much unreviewed and unchecked, and with the Atmega8 -- and decided to just go for it and order everything in the current state.
+The idea was that there would probably be some things that need changing anyway, so I could use this Rev 1 to learn and iron out the basics, and then fix all of those along with the CPU upgrade in a Rev 2.
+(Note: Rev2 hasn't happened yet.)

 Mechanical Construction